solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 4. Open a command prompt on your local machine.

-5. Issue the following Azure CLI command to ensure that you are using the latest version of the Azure IoT extension for Azure CLI.
+5. Issue the following Azure CLI command to ensure that you are using the latest version of the Azure IoT extension for Azure CLI:

     ```Bash
     az extension add --upgrade -n azure-iot